Prutserdt/dotfiles/README.md

 <!Dit is de ~/README.md file voor mijn dotfile bare Github repo/>
-# :sparkles:Dotfiles:sparkles: repo:bangbang::metal:
+# :sparkles:Dotfiles:sparkles: repo:bangbang::metal: (i3sm and dwm)
-Here I store the :sparkles:dotfiles:sparkles: of my Arch :penguin: i3wm :computer:.
-It also contains *[wallpapers](https://github.com/Prutserdt/dotfiles/blob/master/Stack/Afbeeldingen/Wallpapers)* and some text files.
+Here I store the :sparkles:dotfiles:sparkles: of my Arch system plus some other stuff.
+I use two window manager: i3-gaps and dwm.

+My dwm build is a work in progress.

 The applications needed to run my i3 config can be found in *[./config/applications.md](https://github.com/Prutserdt/dotfiles/blob/master/.config/applications.md)*.

+This repo  also contains *[wallpapers](https://github.com/Prutserdt/dotfiles/blob/master/Stack/Afbeeldingen/Wallpapers)* and some text files.

 ## :eight_pointed_black_star:The `dotfiles` command
 This alias from the *[.bashrc](https://github.com/Prutserdt/dotfiles/blob/master/.bashrc)* is running the shell script